Bruce Springsteen

-Bruce Frederick Joseph Springsteen (born September 23, 1949) is an American singer, songwriter, and guitarist.
-Nicknamed "the Boss", Springsteen has released 21 studio albums spanning six decades; most of his albums feature the E Street Band, his backing band since 1972.
-Springsteen is a pioneer of heartland rock, combining commercially successful rock with poetic, socially conscious lyrics that reflect working class American life.
-He is known for his energetic concerts, some of which last more than four hours.
+Bruce Frederick Joseph Springsteen (born September 23, 1949) is an American singer, songwriter, and musician.
+Nicknamed "the Boss", Springsteen has released 21 studio albums spanning six decades; most feature the E Street Band, his backing band since 1972.

 Springsteen released his first two albums, Greetings from Asbury Park, N.J. and The Wild, the Innocent & the E Street Shuffle, in 1973.
-Although both were well received by critics, neither earned him a large audience.
-He changed his style and achieved worldwide popularity with Born to Run (1975).
-Springsteen followed with Darkness on the Edge of Town (1978) and The River (1980), Springsteen's first album to top the Billboard 200 chart.
-After the solo acoustic album Nebraska (1982), he recorded Born in the U.S.A.
-(1984) with the E Street Band, which became his most commercially successful album and the 23rd-best selling album ever as of 2024.
-All seven singles from Born in the U.S.A. reached the Top 10 of the Billboard Hot 100, including the title track.
-Springsteen mostly hired session musicians for the recording of his next three albums, Tunnel of Love (1987), Human Touch (1992), and Lucky Town (1992).
+He achieved worldwide popularity with Born to Run (1975).
+He followed with Darkness on the Edge of Town (1978) and The River (1980), Springsteen's first album to top the Billboard 200 chart.
+After releasing the solo acoustic album Nebraska (1982), he recorded Born in the U.S.A.
+(1984) with the E Street Band.
+It is his most successful album and one of the best-selling albums of all time.
+Springsteen mostly hired session musicians for his next three albums, Tunnel of Love (1987), Human Touch (1992), and Lucky Town (1992).
 He reassembled the E Street Band for Greatest Hits (1995), and recorded the acoustic album The Ghost of Tom Joad (1995) and the EP Blood Brothers (1996) solo.